Downfall (2004 film): Critical response

 Hermann Graml, history professor and former Luftwaffe helper, praised the film and said that he had not seen a film that was "so insistent and tormentingly alive".
 Graml said that Hitler's portrayal was presented correctly by showing Hitler's will "to destroy, and his way of denying reality".
 Julia Radke of the German website Future Needs Remembrance praised the film's acting and called it well crafted and a solid Kammerspielfilm, though it could lose viewer interest due to a lack of concentration on the narrative perspective.
 German author Jens Jessen said that the film "could have been stupider" and called it a "chamber play that could not be staged undramatically".
 Jessen also said that it was not as spectacular as the pre-media coverage could have led one to believe, and it did not arouse the "morbid fascination" the magazine Der Spiegel was looking for.

 Hitler biographer Sir Ian Kershaw wrote in The Guardian that the film had enormous emotive power, calling it a triumph and "a marvellous historical drama".
-Kershaw also said that he found it hard to imagine anyone would find Hitler to be a sympathetic figure in his final days.
+Kershaw also said that he "found it hard to imagine that anyone (other than the usual neo-Nazi fringe) could possibly find Hitler a sympathetic figure" in his final days, noting how Hitler "could be kind and considerate to his secretaries, and with the next breath show cold ruthlessness, dispassionate brutality, in determining the deaths of millions".
+He also praised Ganz's performance, stating that compared to actors who played Hitler beforehand, such as Alec Guinness or Anthony Hopkins, "this is the only one which to me is compelling.
+Part of this is the voice.
+Ganz has Hitler's voice to near perfection.
+It is chillingly authentic".
 Wim Wenders, in a review for the German newspaper Die Zeit, said the film was absent of a strong point of view for Hitler which made him harmless, and compared Downfall to Resident Evil: Apocalypse, stating that in Resident Evil the viewer would know which character was evil.

-Controversy
+Alex von Tunzelmann of The Guardian gave the film a grade of A, saying: "Downfall is an intelligent, thoroughly researched recreation of Hitler's last days, and a terrific movie."

+Tom Fordy praised the film as an achievement.